This article was written in the lead up to Lanzarote Information’s first Christmas, back in 2008.

 I had been warned about the cold, and wore my warmest jacket, but the chill on stepping out of the aircraft took my breath away.
 As I walked towards the terminal building a high pitched voice said “Hello, Miguel!”
 Startled, I looked around and only saw my fellow passengers.
 Again I heard “Hello, Miguel!”
 This time I looked up, and there, sitting perched on the tiled roof of the building was a small elf.
 I was so surprised that all I could think of to say was: “Hello there”.
 The elf disappeared in a cloud of sparkles and reappeared a split second later next to me.
-“Welcome to Lapland” he said, “Follow me”.
+“Welcome to Lapland, on behalf of Santa Claus and the team.” he said, “Follow me”.
 We walked into the building, and the strangest thing happened.
 As we entered, we immediately exited into a car park, without passing through any building at all!
 I spluttered: “But, what about customs and passport control…..and my suitcase?”
 “Don’t worry” said the elf, “It’s all taken care of”.
 And sure enough, there was a sleigh backed into a parking space, with my suitcase strapped to the back.

 The elf opened the door to the sleigh and picked up a blindfold, saying “I’m really sorry about this but nobody is allowed to know exactly where Santa lives, so you’ll have to wear this.
 By the way my name is Jasper” I put on the mask and heard him shout “Let’s go Roger!” in his high little voice.
 “Roger?”
 I asked.
 “Yes, Roger is Rudolph’s brother, he leads the B team.
 Their job is to run visitors around and stand by at Christmas in case anyone gets injured in the A team.
 The ride lasted about 20 minutes, and was eerily smooth.
 In fact it was almost as if we were flying, but I suppose it was just very smooth snow.